Quiapo Church: Early churches

+Present church

-In 1933, Fr.
+In 1933, Rev. Fr.
 Magdaleno Castillo began the reconstruction of the church from the plan prepared by National Artist of the Philippines architect Juan Nakpil – son of composer Julio Nakpil.
 He added the church's dome and a second belfry to balance out the façade.
 The reconstructed church, made of reinforced concrete, was completed in 1935.
-During World War II, parts of Quiapo were destroyed except for Quiapo Church.
+During World War II, parts of Quiapo were destroyed except for the church.
+During that time, the church became the temporary home of the image of Our Lady of Peace and Good Voyage from Antipolo.
+On January 18, 1964, Archbishop Rufino Santos reconsecrated the renovated church's new altar that was made through the efforts of Rev. Fr.
+Pedro Bantigue, the then-parish priest.